 What is the difference between the electricity I get from my current energy provider compared to the Microgrid?

-The electricity from the Peel Business Park Industrial microgrid is anticipated to be subject to the same quality and performance obligations as apply to the Western Power electricity network.
+The electricity from the Peel Business Park Industrial microgrid is subject to the same quality and performance obligations as apply to the Western Power electricity network.
 Compliance with these obligations will be administered by Western Australia’s Economic Regulation Authority, which is the regulator responsible for administering Western Australia’s licensing and economic regulation framework.

 The microgrid operator will also be required to comply with the same consumer protection obligations as apply to Synergy, as a retailer on the SWIS and Western Power, as a network operator, on the SWIS.
 Rather than each lot in the Peel Business Park being connected directly to the SWIS grid they will be connected (along with meters) to the Peel Business Park Microgrid network, which will have a single SWIS grid connection at the boundary of the Park.